devoverid/forum/README.md

 ### What is Devover Forum ?

-a Forum Website based Laravel with TailwindCss, created by <a href="https://github.com/viandwi24"> Alfian Dwi </a>.
+Devover Forum is a laravel-based forum website with TailwindCSS.

 ### Features